Company overview

 The provider approach to virtual care

 Providers play a significant role in the future of telehealth.
-Overall, physicians want to be part of a care delivery system rather than working for “a retailer that thinks of it as a means to an end financially,” Brown said.
+Overall, physicians want to be part of a care delivery system rather than working for “a retailer that thinks of it as a means to an end financially,” Brown says.

 However, providers have had to adapt their approaches to engaging with patients; they are figuring out which visits can be virtual and how to best communicate with patients.
-“So, it's become even more complex from the provider side,” he said.
+“So, it's become even more complex from the provider side,” he says.

 Despite the complexity, providers are optimistic about the new potential for flexibility.

-“What we're hearing and seeing from our members is quite a lot of physicians are starting to ask for more flexibility, whether that means doing more telehealth appointments or some type of flexible scheduling,” said Liz Mahan, director of professional development and solutions for AAPPR.
+“What we're hearing and seeing from our members is quite a lot of physicians are starting to ask for more flexibility, whether that means doing more telehealth appointments or some type of flexible scheduling,” says Liz Mahan, director of professional development and solutions for AAPPR.

 Quote about physicians wanting more schedule flexibility at their jobs

 Even small concessions to flexibility make a big difference for providers.
-“When we see the option for even a single virtual day a week come up with our health system customers, we see a spike in applicants for those jobs, and it actually opens up a new set of applicants and providers,” Brown said.
+“When we see the option for even a single virtual day a week come up with our health system customers, we see a spike in applicants for those jobs, and it actually opens up a new set of applicants and providers,” Brown says.
 Additionally, providers seem more willing to negotiate pay when the schedule is flexible.

 Key questions to ask about the future of telehealth